 Other signs and symptoms that have been reported in people with SHORT syndrome include immune system abnormalities, a kidney disorder known as nephrocalcinosis, hearing loss, loose (hyperextensible) joints, and a soft out-pouching in the lower abdomen called an inguinal hernia.
-A few affected individuals have developed problems with blood sugar regulation including insulin resistance and diabetes.
+A few affected individuals have developed problems with blood sugar (glucose) regulation including insulin resistance and diabetes.
 Most people with SHORT syndrome have normal intelligence, although a few have been reported with mild cognitive impairment or delayed development of speech in childhood.

 SHORT syndrome is a rare condition; its prevalence is unknown.
 Only a few affected individuals and families have been reported worldwide.

 SHORT syndrome results from mutations in the PIK3R1 gene.
 This gene provides instructions for making one part (subunit) of an enzyme called PI3K, which plays a role in chemical signaling within cells.
 PI3K signaling is important for many cell activities, including cell growth and division, movement (migration) of cells, production of new proteins, transport of materials within cells, and cell survival.
-Studies suggest that PI3K signaling may be involved in the regulation of several hormones, including insulin, which helps control blood sugar levels.
+Studies suggest that PI3K signaling may be involved in the regulation of several hormones, including insulin, which helps control blood glucose levels.
 PI3K signaling may also play a role in the maturation of fat cells (adipocytes).